JuanjoSalvador/dog/README.md

 # dog

 Dog command for *nix systems.
 Because there is a `cat` command, should be a `dog` command too.
+Was written completely using Vim and WSL2, compiled with GCC and developed in one night.

 > This package is purely joke, please do not take it seriously.